 I am married to a wonderful man.
 We have 3 children and two dogs.
 When I am not at school, I like to read, watch crime shows, and work on stained glass.
 I enjoyed being a Girl Scout leader for my oldest daughter, and am now sharing that experience with my youngest daughter as well.

 I look forward to meeting you!

 I believe Early Childhood Education is the foundation for a child’s education.
 Skills that a child learns (or fails to learn) at this stage are critical to future success.
 We will not rush through objectives.
 We will take our time to master the skills.
 Repetition is our friend.
 However, that does not mean boring.
 There are many games and activities to practice the skills.
 Often a child is only vaguely aware that they are actually doing work.

-Strong Foundation Academy will partner with Epic Charter School to ensure your child is receiving the education of a fully accredited program.
-The curriculum will be a combination of ABC Mouse, Frog Street Press, Growing Up Wild and a variety of other resources.
+Strong Foundation Academy uses a combination of curriculum such as ABC Mouse, Frog Street Press, Growing Up Wild, Pocket of Preschool, and a variety of other resources.